However, sometimes we are missing skills to do the work we really want to do.

 2) Learn about deliberate practice.
 Check out Peak by Anders Ericsson and Robert Pool.

-3) Go to nateliason.com/life-skills-bonus for a collection of information Nat put together about how to teach yourself anything.
+3) Go to nateliason.com/what-you-should-learn for a collection of information Nat put together about how to teach yourself anything.

 Resources + Bonus Materials